skyout/sass-styleguide/README.md

 * Variables should follow dashed formatting
 * Ensure that variables are not ambiguous and describe the value they hold.
-* Like Variables should be grouped together to help with context and readability.
+* Like variables should be grouped together to help with context and readability.
 * Comment each variable or group to document the values.

 ```sass